 What Will Seagate Do?
 Seagate will repair or replace any Product that does not meet the limited warranty.
 Seagate may issue a credit as an alternative to repairing or replacing the Product.
 The decision to repair, replace or issue a credit is at Seagate’s option.
 Repair, replacement or credit is the OEM’s sole remedy for Product that does not meet the limited warranty.
 If Seagate is unable to repair or replace the Product, or provide credit to OEM, or if the limited warranty is found to have failed of its essential purpose, the OEM’s exclusive remedy and Seagate’s sole liability in contract, tort or otherwise is the payment by Seagate of actual damages in an amount not to exceed the amount paid for the Product.

 Is the Warranty Assignable?
-The limited warranty extends only to the OEM and may not be assigned or transferred without Seagate's consent.
-The OEM must clearly state in its contracts or warranty statements for its end-users that any product warranty to its end-users is from OEM and not from Seagate.
+The limited warranty extends only to the OEM and may not be assigned or transferred without Seagate’s consent.
+The OEM must clearly state in its contracts or warranty statements for its end users that any product warranty to its end users is from the OEM and not from Seagate.

-What Does the Warranty Not Cover?
+What Does Our Warranty Not Cover?
 This OEM limited warranty statement states the sole liability of Seagate arising out of the performance of the Products.
 Seagate makes no other representations or warranties, express or implied, or arising from a course of performance, dealing, or trade with respect to the Products or any services furnished.
 Seagate disclaims all implied warranties, including any implied warranty of merchantability, and any implied warranty of fitness for a particular purpose.
-The provisions of the foregoing limited warranty and warranty disclaimers are reflected in the Product prices.
-Seagate may modify this warranty at any time; however, the modified warranty will only apply to Product purchased after the effective date of the modification.
-This limited warranty is void if the failure of a Product is caused by accident, abuse, unauthorized repair, modification or misapplication.
+The provisions of the preceding limited warranty and warranty disclaimers are reflected in the Product prices.
+Seagate may modify this warranty at any time; however, the modified warranty will only apply to Products purchased after the effective date of the modification.
+This limited warranty is void if the failure of a Product is caused by accident, abuse, unauthorised repair, modification or misuse.